espnet/espnet/egs2/jvs/tts1/README.md

 # ESPnet2 JVS TTS recipe

 This recipe assumes the use of pretrained model.
-Please follow the usage to perform finetuning with pretrained model.
+Please follow the usage to perform fine-tuning with pretrained model.

 ## How to run

-Here, we show the procedure of the finetuing using Tacotron2 pretrained with JSUT corpus.
+Here, we show the procedure of the fine-tuning using Tacotron2 pretrained with [JSUT](../../jsut/tts1) corpus.

 ### 1. Run the recipe until stage 5